 If you’ve noticed mice in your basement, there are a few different ways to tackle the problem.

-Getting rid of mice in your basement is going to take some cunning, and some time.
+Getting rid of mice in your basement will take some cunning and time.

 1. Ultrasonic Mouse Repellers